1. Why should I recycle?

 22. How about microwaves and other electronics?

-Countertop microwaves can be put out any week with the regular trash.
-Computers (except for computer monitors, see above) and accessories such as printers, scanners, and faxes may be discarded in the regular trash.
+Most electronics can be recycled at the drop-off center at the garage (no TV’s or monitors), or can be put out any week with the regular trash.
+Computers (except for computer monitors, see above), and accessories such as printers, scanners, and faxes may be discarded in the regular trash.
 However, if they are useable, first try to find a place where they can be put to use.

 23. Do I have to use the official recycling bin?

 No. You can use any re-usable container for your recycling.
 Just label it clearly with a "Recycling Sticker" available throught the DPW Administration office at 16 Lowell Street.

 24. Can I recycle my old telephone books?